 Colonial wargaming in Darkest Africa is a common theme among wargamers.
 Of cours there are other theaters aswell.
 But I personally prefer the dark continent.
 Cannibals, wild animals and other mysteries.
 You have to love it.

 There are a lot of rules for colonial wargaming.
 My favorite one is Triumph & Tragedy (mostly known as T&T) made by Björn Reichel and Christian Steimel.
-In addition to the core rules I strongly advice to buy the colonial supplement.
-It adds special rules and more designed for the colonial period.
+[Unfortunately, the official T&T website was deleted, so I had to remove the link.
+But there are some good resources about the rules in LAF, DavyJones 10.06.2018]

 I won’t give a full review about Triumph & Tragedy here.
 But it includes some nice ideas.
 Like order cards for example, which are used by the players to plan their actions in advance.
 For every unit you also have a unit card, which determines the order of activation.
 By planing your turn in advance and without knowing the startegy of your enemies some tough decision have to be made.
 I really like the simplicity of the rules.
 There is no need for dozens of special rules, tables or stuff like that.
 The game is fast and brutal.